-Belize is fast becoming well known for the largest barrier reef in the Western Hemisphere (second only to Australia’s Great Barrier Reef), for our gorgeous snorkeling, diving, wind surfer…all types of water sports.
+Belize is fast becoming well known for the largest barrier reef in the Western Hemisphere (second only to Australia’s Great Barrier Reef), for our gorgeous snorkeling, diving, sailing…all types of water sports.
 The closer you get to the reef, the whiter the sand, the bluer and clearer the water and there is an explosion of fish, turtles, dolphins and sea life.

 And Ambergris Caye runs right along the reef and no matter where you are along the beach, the view is spectacular.
 So what could there possibly be not to like?

 Nothing I say, the water is absolutely gorgeous and swimming and sunning off a dock is one of life’s greatest pleasures.